Practical conservation volunteering activities this spring season 2022

-The Lower Mole Partnership has a great selection of practical countryside volunteering sessions on offer to try this spring during April to June 2019.
+The Lower Mole Partnership has a great selection of practical conservation volunteering sessions to try in north Surrey and into Kingston.

-Please contact us on 01372 743783 for any further information and to let us know if you would like to come and join in.
-Alternatively you can email us: firstname.lastname@example.org.
+Please call our task team on 01372 743783 or email us: firstname.lastname@example.org for further information and to let us know in advance when you would like to come and join in.

 We look forward to welcoming you along with our fantastic conservation crew very soon.